Western States

-Today is the 43rd birthday of Jennifer Talley, former brewer at Squatter’s Pub & Brewery, an oasis of good beer in Salt Lake City, Utah.
-Jen recently left Utah to become the Brewing Operations Manager for RedHook in Woodinville, Washington.
-Jennifer’s a terrific brewer and one of the coolest people in the industry.
-Join me in wishing Jennifer a very happy birthday.
+Today is the 56th birthday of Jennifer Talley, former brewer at Squatter’s Pub & Brewery, an oasis of good beer in Salt Lake City, Utah.
+Jen left Utah a few years ago to become the Brewing Operations Manager for

-Today is the 60th birthday of Governor of Colorado — and former Denver mayor — John Hickenlooper.
+Today is the 73rd birthday of Senator — and former Colorado Governor and Denver mayor — John Hickenlooper.
 John was also the co-founder of Wynkoop Brewery in Denver’s LoDo District, and in fact is credited with helping to revitalize the whole area.
-After being a popular and by accounts very effective mayor for several years, he was elected as the Governor of Colorado.
+After being a popular, and by all accounts very effective mayor, for several years, he was elected as the Governor of Colorado, and more recently Senator for Colorado.
 John’s been great for Denver, Colorado and craft brewing.
 Join me in wishing John a very happy birthday.

 George Wendt, Nancy Johnson & John at the Great American Beer Festival three years ago.